Are you trying to learn about the types of birds in Mongolia?

 There are tons of interesting species to observe.
 From tiny bee-eaters to large, colorful peacocks, there’s something to catch everyone’s attention!

 Due to the sheer number of species, there was no way to include every bird found in Mongolia in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 16 COMMON types of birds in Mongolia!
+16 COMMON types of birds in Mongolia!

 #1.
 Black Drongo

 - Adults are 28 cm (11 in) long.